RxLaboratory/Duik/src-docs/docs/guide/automation/effector.md

 3. Click the ![](../../img/duik/icons/effector.svg){style="width:1em;"} ***Effector*** button.

 ![](../../img/duik/automation/effector_00000.png)
-*An effector controling layer colors and rotation.*
+*An effector controlling layer colors and rotation.*

 The effector is a simple shape layer Duik creates in the composition; you can move it around or parent it to another layer, the absolute position of the effector layer (and its shape) controls the slave properties.